Git workflows overview

-Git is at the core of Netlify’s workflow.
+Git can be at the core of Netlify’s workflow.
 When you push changes to your site’s Git repository, Netlify detects your changes and triggers automated deploys, functions, and more across our global CDN.

 For example, you can configure continuous deployment with Netlify so that every git push